 - The Define Adult Concerns step is where the caregiver shares his or her concern about this issue.

-- The Invitation is where child and adult brainstorm solutions that could work, and picks one to try out.
+- The Invitation is where child and adult brainstorm solutions that could work, and pick one to try out.

 There are several key takeaways from this model: